 If you know the feeling and want to find out whether it is possible to develop Green Belt land, read on.
 If you’re a developer or land agent and have no idea what I’m talking about, you really ought to read on.

 The Green Belt Divide: Developer's Edition

 Broadly speaking, there are two kinds of developers:

-Most developers see the Green Belt as a gross inconvenience.
-But attitudes are changing.
-Given the growing demand for housing around cities, some councils are finding themselves in situations where promoting greenbelt land is the only way they can meet their housing needs.
+Many developers see the Green Belt as an inconvenience, but attitudes are changing.
+Given the growing demand for housing, some councils are finding themselves in situations where promoting Green Belt land is the only way they can meet their housing needs.
 This has created a new market in the industry; the strategic land market.

 Why would I want to develop on the Green Belt?

 Green Belt land is cheap.
 To give you an idea how cheap, let's take an example.

 This 15 acresitein Epping has a guide price of £145,000.